Mica Tailrace Fish Indexing Study 2013

 - Lineal catch density is a fixed proportion of lineal count density.

-(catch) density and the length of river (half the length of bank) sampled.
+- Expected counts (and catches) are the product of the count (catch) density and the length of river (half the length of bank) sampled.

 - Observed counts (and catches) are described by a Poisson-gamma distribution.